forthy42/net2o/wiki/squid.md

 ![Coin transaction](https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/Feynmandiagram.svg/220px-Feynmandiagram.svg.png)

 I represent this transaction as Feynman diagram, because that almost fits the concept.
 It the source coin (or account) results in a value of 0, it can disappear, if the destination coin doesn't yet exist, it starts with the transaction as initial value.

 Coins are pseudonymous, and you can have many different pseudonyms.
-However, coins as of now have readable values attached.
+However, coins as proposed here have readable values attached.
 It's likely that mix services will be offered for gaining anonymity.
 You transfer to one coin of the mix service, and you get back several coins from other coins of that same mix service, and you split and merge them accordingly when you want to do your next transaction.

 There is no need for a nonce, the key as id of the owner is sufficient.
 The check of the balance is sufficient to prevent any